 - Are your locations and doctor profiles on WebMD?

-In addition to verifying your organization’s locations on Google My Business, you need to have information about each of your locations on their own page.
-You may offer services at one location but not another location.
-Adding location-specific services is also an important local SEO signal that improve the ranking of your listing for local searches.
+In addition to verifying your locations in Google My Business, you need information about each of your locations on their own page since you might offer services at one location but not another.
+Adding location-specific services is also an important SEO signal that could improve your rankings for local searches.

 Missed SEO Opportunity for Hospitals